Caimito Navigator

 The Solution

-Navigator captures engineering reality at the source — brief daily observations from the people doing the work — and transforms those observations into strategic intelligence for leadership.
+Navigator captures engineering reality at the source — brief daily observations from the people doing the work — and transforms those observations into practical weekly guidance for the people responsible for helping the team succeed.

 Developer's valuable work invisible to leadership